streamdataio/flightstats-demo/README.md

 1- Create a free FlightStats developer account at https://developer.flightstats.com, then register an app to get your own App ID and App Key.

-2- Create a free account on streamdata.io to get your Public and Private Keys at https://portal.streamdata.io/#/register.
+2- Create a free account on streamdata.io to get an App Token at https://portal.streamdata.io/#/register.

-3- Edit flightstats-demo.html and replace [YOUR_FLIGHTSTATS_APP_ID], [YOUR_FLIGHTSTATS_APP_TOKEN], [YOUR_STREAMDATA.IO_PUBLIC_KEY] and [YOUR_STREAMDATA.IO_PRIVATE_KEY] with the appropriate keys.
+3- Edit flightstats-demo.html and replace [YOUR_STREAMDATAIO_APP_TOKEN], [YOUR_FLIGHTSTATS_APP_ID] and [YOUR_FLIGHTSTATS_APP_TOKEN] with the appropriate keys.

-4- Save and launch flightstats-demo.html in your favorite browser (works with Chrome, Firefox and Safari).
+4- Save and launch flightstats-demo.html in your favorite browser (works with Chrome, Firefox, Safari and IE).

 Note: If you want to use chrome and launch you must enable "Cross-Origin Ressource Sharing" by installing Allow-Control-Allow-Origin: * Plugin (https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)